Is your board working at the right level?

-So this is where we hope to help you and your board identify and focus on your organisation’s strategic issues.
+So this is where I hope to help you and your board identify and focus on your organisation’s strategic issues.
 The below list of questions has been compiled with information from a range of sources and experienced business leaders.
 It should help you focus discussions at your next board meeting.
 Share it with your fellow directors to ensure that your meetings are used effectively.

 1. Does the issue involve a material amount of financial investment / spend / outlay?
 Materiality should be determined by the board and is usually represented by a percentage figure against total revenue / income of the organisation (e.g. 5% of total revenue = 5% of $2,000,000 = $100,000).